growilabs/growi-docs/docs/en/guide/features/authority.md

 ### Just Me

   Pages with this setting will not be viewed or edited by anyone except you.

-　Whether it's displayed or not on the page list and page 　search results of users who don't belong to the group depends on ON / Off buttons on management screen.(describe later)
+  Either it's displayed or not on the page list and page search results of users who don't belong to the group depends on ON / Off buttons on management screen.(describe later)

   By default, the page you created appears in the page list and page search results.